Davidworkstation/Time_Series_Comparison/README.md

 The project utilizes web scraping techniques to automatically gather quarterly cash flow data from J.P.
 Morgan, facilitating real-time data analysis and enhancing the accuracy of forecasts.
 This automated data collection is crucial for maintaining an up-to-date dataset, which is essential for the accuracy of any forecasting model.
 By comparing the performance of traditional models like ARIMA and VAR with advanced techniques such as LightGBM and AutoGluon, as well as exploring unsupervised methods in Chronos, this project aims to identify the most efficient and accurate models for forecasting financial time series.
 This comparative analysis will help in understanding the strengths and limitations of each approach, guiding financial analysts in choosing the appropriate forecasting model for their specific needs.

 Files:
     1. Webscrape.py - generates a csv files of JP Morgan's quarterly cash flow summaries from 2009 to 2023.
-Uses Selenium to open a dummy webpage to load necessary html and javascript, and performs simple browser interactions to
+Uses Selenium to open a dummy webpage to load necessary html and javascript, and performs simple browser interactions to capture the entirety of the data in jqx table format.
+    2. VAR.py -
+    3. ARIMA.py -
+    4. LightGBM_Regressor.py
+    5. Autogluon.py
+    6.